cirruslabs/tart/docs/integrations/vm-management.md

 ## Configuring a VM

-By default, a tart VM uses 2 CPUs and 4 GB of memory with a `1024x768` display.
-This can be changed with `tart set` command.
+By default, a Tart VM uses 2 CPUs and 4 GB of memory with a `1024x768` display.
+This can be changed after VM creation with `tart set` command.
 Please refer to `tart set --help` for additional details.

 ## Building with Packer